cmm3351/SWEN-261---Fishes-E-Store-Project/docs/DesignDoc.md

 from them.
 Most of the functions in the API have error piping, but some do not.
 Therefore, if more time was given to increase encryption on accessing website elements and implement more error piping, that would definitely be ideal.

+Speaking of preventing errors, another improvement that we would make to our code base if given more time would be to increase the security of the website.
+With the current file structure and login system, our program would be very susceptible to SQL Injection attacks.
+A malicious user could easily try to run their own commands when submitting fields for the login, exposing the information of all current users or possibly learning the admin login.
+Therefore, if given more time, we would definitely have wanted to create a better security to encrypt users' private data and protect against attacks.

 A third design improvement that we would like to make to our code base if given more time is to improve UI of the user review system.
 The button system for creating and editing reviews is very usable and